skellis46/slipbox/improvisation and the threshold of the self.md

 ---

-# dancing at the threshold of the self: improvisation and non-dual awareness
+# the threshold of the self: dancing and non-dual awareness

 keywords: dancing, improvisation, non-dual awareness, consciousness